mazhelez/AL-Go/Actions/GenerateBuildDimensions/README.md

 ## Parameters
 ### projects
-An array of AL-Go projects for which to generate the dimentions
+A JSON-formatted string that represents a list of AL-Go projects for which to generate build dimensions

 ## Example output
 ```